 Potential breeders should be conditioned with live foods and provided with a large tank with soft, warm water (80 F).
 Unlike other Labyrinth fish, Kissers do not build elaborate bubble nests, although the male may blow bubbles randomly at the surface.

-Spawning begins by circling, progressing to nudging and dancing, followed by intense beating of tails and finally kissing.
+Spawning begins by circling, progressing to nudging and dancing, followed by an intense beating of tails and finally kissing.
 Eventually, the male wraps his body around the female, turning her upside down.
 The female will release hundreds or even thousands of eggs which are fertilized by the male as they rise to the surface.

 If floating plants or lettuce are placed on the surface before spawning, the eggs will adhere to them and the fry can feast upon the infusoria that grows on the vegetation.
 Remove the parent fish following spawning, as they may eat their own young.